Deepanshu088/Veris-Assingment/README.md

     Cloud Services: AWS EC2, SES, Lambda, Cognito, Amplify, Elastic Beanstalk, API Gateway, Docker, CI/CD Pipelines With hands-on experience in these technologies and more, I bring a comprehensive understanding of the development process and an ability to leverage cutting-edge tools to deliver exceptional results.

+**Prerequisites**
+Install Docker and Docker Compose on your system.

+**Running Project**
+1. Clone the repository.
+2. Make sure to checkout to `development` branch.
+3. In the project root directory, run the following command.
+       `docker compose up --build`
+4. Open your browser and redirect to `http://localhost:5000/`
+5. Play around with this project.

 # Features of this project
 1. Multiple User profiles, authentication, and authorization via Backend.
 3. Each User can create events that can be seen by the creator/owner User only.